Visualization Foundations

 If one group’s values occupy a clearly different range, that variable may be useful for distinguishing between groups.

-Pairplot Overview
+Pairplot overview

 Pairplots provide a compact view of multiple variable relationships at once.